Rajendra-R/gitkanban/README.md

 pip install gitkanban
 ```

 ## Usage

-Please verify whether the tool is installed properly or not
+Verify whether the tool is installed properly:

 ```
 gitkanban --help
 ```
-You would get something like this:
+You should get something like this:

 ```
 usage: gitkanban [-h] [--name NAME] [--log-level LOG_LEVEL]